Startrekz35/Startrekz35/README.md

 - 👋 Hi, I’m @Startrekz35
-- 👀 I’m interested in trying to become a Software Engineer
+- 👀 Join me in my road to Cloud Architecture
-- 🌱 I’m currently learning Modern C++ but also Python for Interview Purposes
+- 🌱 I’m currently studying for the CCNA and taking courses for Linux Admin to become proficient in its OS
 - 💞️ I’m looking to collaborate on anything to sharpen my skills
 - 📫 How to reach me: burkz3905@outlook.com or https://www.linkedin.com/in/zavier-burks-aa782787/